matt-lao/Class-Notes/CISC 340 - Architecture/Branching & Control.md

 - 10 (2 in binary) by control blob if instruction is an R-type.
 The `Funct` bits determine the specific ALU operation.
 - 00 (0 in binary) by control blob if instruction is `lw` or `sw`, since those bits make up the offset.
 - 01 (1 in binary) by control blob if instruction is `beq`, since branching needs the `zero` output from the ALU, or in other words, the result of subtracting/checking equal.

+# Instruction Types

+For an R-type instruction, all operands are Registers